chaichontat/samui/architecture.md

 ## Annotation & Masking Flows

 - `SharedAnnotate.svelte` binds either `annoROI` or `annoFeat` to the map’s drawing interactions, sets up keyboard handlers, and clears drawn features whenever a new sample loads (`sEvent.type === 'sampleUpdated'`).
+When feature annotations reset, it also marks `annoFeat.ready = false` so counters pause until coordinates come back.
+- Readiness flags (`annoFeat.ready`, `annoROI.ready`) gate sidebar counts; they flip back to `true` only after the draw layer has rehydrated.
+This prevents the historical “Coords not set at getCounts” crash during sample switches or imports.
 - `AnnFeat.svelte` ensures the feature being annotated matches `sFeatureData.coords`, triggers drawing of points when labels exist, and provides exporters (`toCSV`, `toJSON`).
 - `MutableSpots` mirrors polygon annotations onto individual spot points, applying colour cues and back-filling counts for the UI.
-Every change raises `sEvent` with `pointsAdded` so plots and counts recompute.
+It queues polygon operations until coordinates are hydrated and returns zero counts when empty, eliminating readiness races.
+Every change still raises `sEvent` with `pointsAdded` so plots and counts recompute.
 - Histogram components in `src/lib/sidebar/plot` write boolean arrays into `mask` and dispatch `maskUpdated`. `mapp.svelte` reacts by calling `updateMask` on the active overlay, dimming masked-out points.

 ## BYOD Inputs and External Files